consoledotdev/home/content/tools/server-monitoring.md

 #### Do you need Hosted SaaS monitoring?

-Back in the old days there was no choice - you had to run your own monitoring on premises, either using an open source product like Nagios, Zabbix or Munin, or by paying to license a big, enterprise monitoring solution.
+Back in the old days there was no choice - you had to run your own monitoring on premises, either using an open source product like Nagios and Zabbix, or by paying to license a big, enterprise monitoring solution.

 Today, there is a much greater choice between whether you self-host your monitoring or you pay to use a hosted SaaS cloud monitoring system.
 Not only is